camunda/camunda-docs/docs/self-managed/setup/deploy/amazon/amazon-eks/terraform-setup.md

 By running these commands, you will clean up both the job and the secret, ensuring that no unnecessary resources remain in the cluster.

-## 3. Install Camunda 8 using the Helm Chart
+## 3. Install Camunda 8 using the Helm chart

 Now that you've exported the necessary values, you can proceed with installing Camunda 8 using Helm charts.
 Follow the guide [Camunda 8 on Kubernetes](./eks-helm.md) for detailed instructions on deploying the platform to your Kubernetes cluster.